ofmukesh/Linux-System-Setups/README.md

 ## Prerequisites

-Before using the scripts in this repository, you should ensure that you have the following prerequisites:
+Before using the scripts in this repository, make sure you have the following prerequisites:

 - A working Linux installation.
 - A terminal emulator (e.g., GNOME Terminal, Konsole, xterm).